mattermost/docs/source/install/install-rhel-66-postgresql.rst

   ``exit``

 15. Allow Postgres to listen on all assigned IP Addresses.

+  a.
 Open ``/etc/postgresql/9.4/main/postgresql.conf`` as root in a text editor.

-  a.
+  b.
 Find the following line:

     ``#listen_addresses = 'localhost'``

-  b.
+  c.
 Uncomment the line and change ``localhost`` to ``*``:

     ``listen_addresses = '*'``